 There is no cure for Alzheimer's disease, nor any proven ways to prevent its onset.
-Treatment focuses on support and managing symptoms to maximize a person's ability to function and maintain independence for as long as possible.
+Treatment focuses on support and managing symptoms to maximize a person's ability to carry out daily activities and tasks so that they maintain their independence for as long as possible.
 The condition is ultimately fatal.

-Researchers now believe that a combination of these lifestyle, environmental and genetic risk factors trigger an abnormal biological process in the brain that, over decades, results in Alzheimer-type dementia.
+Researchers believe that a combination of lifestyle, environmental, and genetic risk factors trigger the abnormal biological process in the brain that, over decades, results in Alzheimer-type dementia.
 Identified risk factors for developing the condition include:

 - Increasing age